windwalker-io/framework/src/DataMapper/README.md

 ## Installation via Composer

-Add `"ventoviro/windwalker-middleware": "dev-master"` to the require block in your composer.json, make sure you have "minimum-stability": "dev" and then run composer install.
+Add `"ventoviro/windwalker-middleware": "1.0.*"` to the require block in your composer.json.

 ``` json
 {